chbergmann/OpticsWorkbench/README.md

 - `Material`: contains a list with pre defined refraction indexes ans Sellmeier coefficients.
 - `Refration Index`: has to be provided if no material is selected
 - `Sellmeier`: wavelength dependent refraction index coefficents
-- `Transparency`: Percentage of light that passes through the lens.
-The rest will be mirrored at the outside
 - `ReflectionRate`: Percentage of light that is reflected at the surface
+- `Transparency`: Percentage of light that passes through the semi transparent mirror.
+This is applied after ReflectionRate has been substracted
 - `collectStatistics` see [Statistics](#Statistics)

 ### ![Off](./icons/Anonymous_Lightbulb_Off.svg) Switch off lights